 The California Map Society (CMS) is a founding friend of the David Rumsey Map Center.
-As partners, the Society will underwrite and facilitate the jurying and awarding of a Student Paper Award.
-In addition, the Map Center hosts one of their bi-annual meetings every other year; we hosted the first one in June 2016.
-In addition, under partnership and sponsorship of the Society, we will be hosting an annual lecture at the Center.
-This academic year, the lecture will be held in May 2019.
+As partners, each years we give an award to an outstanding paper written by an undergraduate.
+In addition, we host one of their bi-annual meetings every other year; we hosted the first one in June 2016.
+In addition, under partnership and sponsorship of the Society, we host an annual lecture at the Center.
+This academic year, the lecture will be held in May 2020.

 - The student will receive $1,000.
 We will either pay for or reimburse travel costs to the northern and southern speaker events.

 - One year membership in the California Map Society.

 - Presentation at the northern and southern chapters of the California Map Society.

 - Publication of the paper and associated maps under the sponsorship of the Map Center.

 The competition is open to any undergraduate or graduate student (masters, PhD) currently enrolled in a California educational institute that awards degrees.